Skip to main content

 Create an API Key

-Two key types are supported:
+Two key types are supported via separate methods:

 The raw key value is returned only once in the key field of the response.
 Store it securely — it cannot be retrieved again.